 - Project and Folder events: Creation, deletion, renaming, and moving of projects and folders.
 Changes to file roots are also audited.

 - Query export events: Query exports to different formats, such as Excel, TSV, and script formats.

-- Query update events: Changes to SQL queries, such as inserting and updating records using the query.
+- Query update events: Changes made via SQL queries, such as inserting and updating records using the query.
 Note that changes to samples are not recorded in the query update events section; they are tracked in sample timeline events instead.

 - Site Settings events: Changes to the site settings made on the "Customize Site" and "Look and Feel Settings" pages.

 - Study events: Study events, including sharing of R reports with other users.